Traditional Owners and Native Title holders

 The exploration agreements we hold require ongoing consultation and engagement.
 The process we follow to maintain support is site specific and activity based.
-This includes sharing annual work programs in advance and taking part in on-country meetings with the Northern Land Council and the Native Title holders and claimants.
+This includes sharing annual work programs in advance and taking part in on-country meetings with the Northern Land Council and the Native Title holders.

 Our work program plans are given to the NLC up to a year in advance, allowing time to engage with the Native Title holders and claimants.
 It also allows time for important activities like sacred site avoidance and clearance surveys to be completed and certified by law.

-Each year we work with the NLC and the Native Title holders and claimants to complete sacred site clearance and avoidance surveys and participate in on-county meetings.
-All exploration and activity to date has been certified by the Aboriginal Areas Aboriginal Areas Protection Authority.
+Each year we work with the NLC and the Native Title holders to complete sacred site clearance and avoidance surveys and participate in on-county meetings.
+All exploration and activity to date has been certified by the Aboriginal Areas Aboriginal Areas Protection Authority (AAPA).

 The current agreements are for exploration activity.
 A new agreement would need to be negotiated if the project progressed to production.